-The Board has adopted a Whistleblower policy to ensure concerns regarding unacceptable conduct including breaches of the Company's code of conduct can be raised on a confidential basis, without fear of reprisal, dismissal or discriminatory treatment.
-The purpose of this policy is to promote responsible whistleblowing about issues where the interests of others, including the public, or of the organisation itself are at risk.
+The Board has adopted a Whistleblower Policy to ensure concerns regarding unacceptable conduct (including breaches of the Company's Code of Conduct) or a state of affairs in relation to a Group company can be raised on a confidential basis, without fear of reprisal, dismissal or discriminatory treatment.
+The purpose of this policy is to promote responsible whistleblowing about issues where the interests of others, or of the organisation itself are at risk.